Faculty Senate Bylaws (view as PDF File)

 - Serve on other committees and task forces as needed.

 Regular meetings of the Senate shall normally be held at 3:10 p.m. on the third Thursday of each month during the academic year.
-In exceptional circumstances, the President may cancel a regular meeting or call a special meeting.
+In exceptional circumstances, the President may reschedule or cancel a regular meeting or call a special meeting.
 A special meeting also may be called by the request of five members of the Senate.
 The request should be sent to the President by email.

 Meetings of the Senate shall be conducted according to Robert’s Rules of Order Newly Revised (latest edition) unless otherwise provided for in these bylaws.